physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/pupil-module.md

     title= "Pupil diameter preprocessing results"
     id="preprocessing-1"
     no_shadow = true
-    caption="
-    A non-toolbox plot showing the result of the preprocessing pipeline.
+    caption="A non-toolbox plot showing the result of the preprocessing pipeline.
 Shown are: the raw pupil diameter samples of the right and left eyes (blue and red dots, respectively), and the interpolated and low pass filtered 'mean pupil diameter' signal (green line).
 The mean pupil diameter signal was generated from the valid raw samples of both pupils, including during the absence of one pupil's data, in which case the local pupil size difference was estimated and used to generate the 'mean pupil size' value (as can be seen at 0.6 seconds).
-The settings used stipulated that signals were not to be interpolated over gaps larger than 250 ms, hence the missing data around 3.3 seconds.
+The settings used stipulated that signals were not to be interpolated over gaps larger than 250 ms, hence the missing data around 3.3 seconds." %}
-    " %}

 ---